vmoroz/node/doc/api/embedding.md

 Returns `napi_ok` if there were no issues.

-If the runtime was initialized before the deletion, then the method un-initializes the runtime before deletion.
+If the runtime was initialized, then the method un-initializes the runtime before the deletion.

 As a part of the un-initialization it can store created snapshot blob if the `node_runtime_on_store_snapshot` set the callback to save the snapshot blob.

 ##### `node_runtime_is_initialized`